 Consider the following verses with the ellipses filled in:

 Galatians 3:2-4 “This only I want to learn from you: Did you receive the Spirit by the works of the law (of sin and death), or by the hearing of faith?
 3 Are you so foolish?
 Having begun in the Spirit, are you now being made perfect by the flesh?
-Fulfilling the desires of the flesh is clearly following the law of sin and death.
-The Spirit was given as a result of hearing about and trusting in the Messiah.
+Fulfilling the desires of the flesh is clearly following the law of sin and death — not laws regarding ritual impurity suggested by the house of Shammai.
+The Spirit was given as a result of hearing about and trusting in the Messiah, not anything else.

 Galatians 3:5-9: Therefore He who supplies the Spirit to you and works miracles among you, does He do it by the works of the law (of sin and death), or by the hearing of faith? — 6 just as Abraham “believed God, and it was accounted to him for righteousness (here, belief is equated with righteousness which is defined by the law of YHVH).”
 7 Therefore know that only those who are of faith are sons of Abraham.
 8 And the Scripture, foreseeing that God would justify the Gentiles by faith, preached the gospel to Abraham beforehand, saying, “In you all the nations shall be blessed.”
 9 So then those who are of faith are blessed with believing Abraham.

-Galatians 3:10-14: For as many as are of the works of the law (of sin and death, the flesh) are under the curse; for it is written, “Cursed is everyone who does not continue in all things which are written in the book of the law (of YHVH), to do them.”
-11 But that no one is justified by the law (of sin and death) in the sight of God is evident, for “the just shall live by faith (according to the law of YHVH/the terms of the covenant).”
+Galatians 3:10-14: For as many as are of the works of the law (of sin and death, the flesh) [– For those who are outside (ex) the works of the law of YHVH–] are under the curse; for it is written, “Cursed is everyone who does not continue in all things which are written in the book of the law (of YHVH), to do them.”
+11 But that no one is justified by the law (of sin and death) in the sight of God is evident, for “the just shall live by faith (as they walk according to the law of YHVH/the terms of the covenant).”
 12 Yet the law (of sin and death) is not of faith, but (rather) “the man who does them shall live by them.”
-As we saw earlier, this phrase was repeatedly used in the Old Testament for YHVH’s statutes and judgments).”
+As we saw earlier, this last phrase was repeatedly used in the Old Testament for YHVH’s statutes and judgments).”
 We now see that YHVH’s statutes and judgments not only bring life, they are of faith.

 YHVH commanded Abraham to walk before him and be blameless.
 He promised Abraham would be the father of many nations, and that His covenant would be with Him and Abraham’s descendants.
 This would also be an everlasting covenant in which all of the land of Canaan would be their everlasting possession, and that He would be their God.
 As part of this covenant, Abraham’s descendants were to keep the way of YHVH, to do righteousness and justice, that YHVH could bring to pass His promise to Abraham.
 Abraham had faith that God would fulfill His promise of land and blessing to him and his seed (Genesis 17:1-18:19; 22:18; 26:4; 28:14).